 - Copper (2 mg)

-- Maintain a diet high in antioxidants including green leafy vegetables, berries, and nuts.
+Maintaining a diet high in antioxidants including green leafy vegetables, berries, and nuts is also an effective method for reducing your risk of macular degeneration.

 Wet AMD-Neovascular or Exudative